 A recent article by VentureBeat has fuelled speculation that Google is about to re-enter the social media space, via YouTube.

-With a project internally known as Backstage, Google is planning to allow users to add text, photos and polls to YouTube.
-VentureBeat adds that Backstage is expected to launch by the end of the year on mobile and desktop, “initially with select popular YouTube accounts and with limited features”.
+According to an article by Harrison Weber, Google is planning to allow users to add text, photos and polls to YouTube as part of a project internally known as Backstage.
+Weber adds that Backstage is expected to launch by the end of the year on mobile and desktop, “initially with select popular YouTube accounts and with limited features”.

 Why should you care?